-GENEVA — Diplomats failed to meet an end-of-year deadline for a deal aimed at halting government subsidies that contribute to overfishing, several high-ranking World Trade Organization officials confirmed on Monday.
+GENEVA (AN) — Diplomats failed to meet an end-of-year deadline for a deal aimed at halting government subsidies that contribute to overfishing, several high-ranking World Trade Organization officials confirmed on Monday.

 Many coastal communities around the world depend on fisheries for food and livelihoods, but must compete with government-financed industrial fishing vessels that draw down local fish stocks, according to economic and environmental experts who describe it as a tragedy of the commons, pitting self-interest against conservation.

 Karl Brauner, one of WTO's four deputy directors-general, said almost two decades of negotiations on how to eliminate the widespread subsidies that contribute to unreported and unregulated illegal fishing came up empty-handed this month despite the deadline.

 "The fisheries subsidies group in particular has been in continous negotiating mode," Brauner, a German lawyer and career bureaucrat, said in a statement.
 Despite their "intensive work," he said, trade diplomats "will not deliver an agreement on fisheries this year" that fulfills the non-binding deadline.